 Brazil nuts are the highest natural source of selenium, which is an essential nutrient for human health and has an important antioxidant action.
 It has been shown to prevent cellular deterioration, inhibit the accumulation of plaque in the arteries by regulating cholesterol levels, and reduce inflammation, which in turn increases cardiovascular health and decreases the risk of chronic diseases.

-Additionally, Brazil nuts are rich in monounsaturated fatty acids (MUFA), and clinical trials have shown that they improve fat metabolism in healthy individuals, suggesting that the daily intake of these tasty South American nuts can play a key role in maintaining overall health, as well as in treating and preventing obesity.
-Moreover, it has been reported that diets high in MUFA are associated with a reduced mortality by cardiovascular disease.
+Additionally, Brazil nuts are rich in monounsaturated fatty acids (MUFA).
+Clinical trials have shown that they improve fat metabolism in healthy individuals, suggesting that the daily intake of these tasty South American nuts can play a key role in maintaining overall health as well as in treating and preventing obesity.1 Moreover, it has been reported that diets high in MUFA are associated with a reduced mortality by cardiovascular disease.

 Studies suggest that eating as little as two Brazil nuts per day may have a beneficial effect on bad cholesterol levels.